 4 – Set Boundaries

 You can set boundaries with empathy.
-This script written for when a child finds it hard to leave the playground demonstrates how this works beautifully.
 My online learning pack for parents ‘No More Power Struggles will also give you an easy step by step guide to setting boundaries with empathy.
 When children feel better, they do better.
 They don’t need punishment to learn life’s lessons and besides it doesn’t work.
 It only makes them more angry.
-You can watch this video to learn more about that.

 5 – Stay Calm